-Hej, I am Ronak, and I come from Gujarat, India.
-Currently, I am pursuing my master's programme in Nanotechnology under the School of Electrical Engineering and Computer Science (EECS) - Kista.
-I did my bachelor's degree in Electronics and Communication from Vellore Institute of Technology (VIT), Chennai, India.
-My hobbies mainly consist of travelling and cooking.
+Ronak comes from Gujarat, India.
+He did his bachelor's degree in Electronics and Communication from Vellore Institute of Technology (VIT), Chennai, India.
+His hobbies mainly consist of travelling and cooking.

 Why did you choose this master's programme at KTH?

 “There is plenty of room at the bottom” – Richard Feynman

 I first read this quote back in High school, and it was like to glimpse into the future.
 The beauty of how atomic species come together and create everything we can and cannot see is unfathomable.
 Nevertheless, I decided that I want to explore the field of Nanotechnology as much as I can, and innovation is one of the most critical tools for it.
 It was pretty simple after that; Innovation + Nanotechnology = KTH.

 The programme at KTH looked well structured and had all the subjects I wanted to pursue in details.
 KTH ranks in the top in 20 Electrical Engineering and top 30 in Material Science.
 KTH is also located in Stockholm, the city hosting the biggest prize of the scientific community, the Noble Prize.
 What better motivation could there be for anyone to study at such a university and in such a country.

 What are the best aspects of your programme?